JuampiCarosi/fan-control/README.md

 		-cpu 				-auto
 		-auto
 ```
-For example if you want cpu fan to run at it's 65% it's <br>
+For example if you want cpu fan to run at it's 65% the input should be: <br>

 ```
 sudo fan cpu 65